azzang/letter-s-with-squares/README.md

-# Letter S With Squares
+# Letter S with Squares
 See link above for live demo.